-List the minimum and maximum units in the major or area of emphasis i) When will this program undergo review as part of college's Program Evaluation Plan?
+List the minimum and maximum units in the major or area of emphasis h) Total Units for Degree or Certificate i) When will this program undergo review as part of college's Program Evaluation Plan?

 List the total minimum and maximum units for the program, which for Certificates is the same as in the Major or Area of Emphasis section.
 For degrees, it is the total including GE and electives to make a minimum of 60 semester units.